wormhole-foundation/xdapp-book/src/technical/typescript/tokenTransfer.md

 });
 ```

-2. Initate a transfer by calling `transfer` on the token bridge module which will create a transfer VAA.
+2. Initiate a transfer by calling `transfer` on the token bridge module which will create a transfer VAA.

-_Note that the target receipient is a Wormhole-format address (referred to as 'hex' format in the Typescript SDK)._
+_Note that the target recipient is a Wormhole-format address (referred to as 'hex' format in the Typescript SDK)._

 ```js
 const targetRecepient = Buffer.from(